auduny/vscode-vcl/README.md

 # Varnish Configuration Language -- VCL

-This is a plugin for VCL configuraion.
+This is a plugin for VCL configuraion for varnish.
+It provides syntax highlighting, linting, and completion based on either VMODs or VCC config files.
+It does a pretty good job for vlc, and a decent job for vtc (varnish test configuration-files).

 ## Features